simonneutert/Joda/README.md

 there's so much beauty in Roda, so it would be nice to showcase more of it.

-I suggest you stumble through the Website
+I suggest you stumble through the following websites:

 - [Roda's Website](https://roda.jeremyevans.net)
 - Federico's and [Avdi](https://avdi.codes)'s Book: [Mastering Roda](https://fiachetti.gitlab.io/mastering-roda/)